duckdb-faiss-ext/duckdb-faiss-ext/README.md

 CALL faiss_search_filter(string name, integer k, List q, MAP<string, string> parameters);
 ```

  - `parameters`: The parameters for searching the index.
 For example passing `{'efSearch': '1000'}` when searching`HNSW` index, will set the efSearch field to 1000.
 This is recursive, for example, when using an `IVF` with `HNSW`, `ivf.efSearch` can be used to set the `efSearch` value for the `HNSW` index.
-Note that currently, the implementation is verry limmited.
-Recursion is only implemented for `IDMap` and `IVF`, and only very few fields are implemented.
-This is because I did not need these for my thesis, but should be easy to add.
+Note that currently, the coverage of FAISS options in the implementation is limited.
+Recursion is only implemented for `IDMap` and `IVF`, and only a few fields are supported.
+(Easy to add new options.)

-`faiss_search_filter` returns a list of structs with 3 fields: `rank` of type `INTEGER`, `label` of type `BIGINT`, `distance` of type `DISTANCE`.
-The length of this list is always `k`, even if not enough results were found.
-In this case the `label` field is `-1`.
+`faiss_search_filter` returns a list of structs with 3 fields: `rank` of type `INTEGER`, `label` of type `BIGINT`, and `distance` of type `DISTANCE`.
+The length of this list is fixed at `k`, even if an insufficient number of results is found - when the `label` field would correspond to `-1`.

-For context, currently the way this filter is constructed, is by executing approximatly this query: `SELECT {filter}, {idselector} FROM {tablename}`.
+For context, the filter executes (approximately) the following query: `SELECT {filter}, {idselector} FROM {tablename} WHERE {filter}`.
 All the ids for which the filter is `1`, will be selected for search.
-The amount of rows in `table` is assumed to be equal to the amount of vectors.
-If this is not the case, the extension might crash.
-This function creates a bitmap of size `n` where `n` is the size of the table, this operation is `O(n)`.
+The number of rows in `table` is assumed to be equal to the amount of vectors, or the extension might crash.
+Internally, this function creates a bitmap of size `n` where `n` is the size of the table, this operation is `O(n)`.
 To improve performance, make sure that the ids are incremental, in order, and start at a multiple of 64.
 This greatly helps the performance of creating the bitmap.

 ### faiss\_search\_filter\_set